kevinpt/opbasm/doc/rst/language.rst

 1    1    ≤ first is less or equal to second
 ==== ==== =====================================

 Note that you cannot determine > "greater than" or ≤ "less than or equal" without inspecting both flags.
 It is best to structure your code to avoid these comparisons.
 If both operands are registers you can always swap them and use the complementary comparison operator.
 If the second operand is a literal you can implement ">" or "≤" by incrementing the literal and using "≥" or "<" instead.
-This will fail, however, when the literal is 0xFF.
-For this case you have to rearrange your logic to avoid these comparisons.
+This strategy will fail, however, when the literal is 0xFF.
+For that case you have to rearrange your logic to avoid such comparisons.

   .. code-block:: picoblaze